-People leave their marks on us whether we like it or not, marks we usually see later in life when we look back, reflect and connect the dots.
-Some are there for the long run, some for the half marathon and others join in only for short sprints.
+People leave their marks on us whether we like it or not.
+We usually discover this later in life when we look back, reflect and connect the dots.
+Some of these people are there for the long run, some for a half marathon while others join in only for short sprints.

-Second comes friendship.
-Close friends usually impact us for the better and improve our lives.
+Close friendships usually impact us for the better and improve our lives.
 Having good friends can teach us about empathy, vulnerability and kindness.
 They inspire and motivate us and make us push forward and become higher versions of ourselves.

 The person who influenced and keeps influencing me is my mother.
 I’m a shy person and my mother always encourages me and teaches me how to deal with life.
 Many times I’m faced with something I can’t deal on my own and that’s when I reach for her help.
 To me, my mother is like a friend, like an older sister.

 I lived with my grandparents until I was 6 and by the age of 17 I spent all my holidays there.
 My grandpa was the most honest and upright person I ever knew.
 He never got drunk, he had no enemies and no one could say anything bad about him.
 He was hardworking and proud of what he had; he never needed or wanted other people’s things and imposed respect by his presence only.